One immutable truth looms over everything I do: if you can’t tell me where your defendant is, I can’t get him served for you.*

 - We have no idea.
 We just know he’s out of the country.

-Each of those answers presents, at once, different challenges and opportunities.
-Let’s take a look at each in turn; none of them have to mean the end of the world.
+Each of those answers presents different challenges and opportunities.
+Let’s take a look at each in turn, noting that none of them have to mean the end of the world.

 (1) We know where he is. (ultimately proven correct)